Bradfield/algos/book/lists/implementing-an-unordered-list.md

 external reference to the list nodes, all of the original nodes are lost and can no longer be accessed.

-![Result of Reversing the Order of the Two Steps](figures/wrong-order.png)
+![Result of reversing the order of the two steps](figures/wrong-order.png)

 The next methods that we will implement–`size`, `search`, and `remove`–are all based on a technique known as **linked list